live-wire/journal/README.md

 - Unix pipe:
     - Run the piped command with the output of the first command!
     - Example `$ cat something | boxify`
+- Unix cut:
+    - `$ cut -d "delimiter" -f (field number) file.txt`
+    - can also be piped.

 ---
 `Nov 14, 2019`